 g) Finish VFUT Paranesti 100 miles race within 32:00 hours (men) or 33:00 hours (women).

 h) Finish Dromos Athanaton 142 km race within 18:00 hours (men) or 19:00 hours (women).

-Participation applications for the Spartathlon lottery will begin on January 20, 2020, and will finish on February 25, 2020.
+Participation applications for the Spartathlon lottery begins in January and finishes in February.
 To apply you need to follow the criteria as summed up on their website.

 Runners who have achieved a performance which is AT LEAST 25% better than one of the participation prerequisites, will be definitely accepted.
 For the rest of the runners, balloting will take place in order to reach 390 participations.
 A waiting list will also be formed to replace runners who can not finally participate.